-All consultations, procedures and / or special investigations done on the pre-operative day and for which a hospital facility is not necessary will, at the Scheme’s discretion, be reimbursed from the member’s savings account (if available) or be for the member’s personal account.
+All consultations, procedures and / or special investigations done on the pre-operative day and for which a hospital facility is not necessary will, at the Scheme’s discretion, be reimbursed from the member’s available SMF account (if available) or be for the member’s personal account.

 Prescribed Minimum Benefits (PMBs) as prescribed in the Medical Schemes Act will be reimbursed as prescribed in the Act.

 Means a child (natural child, stepchild, legally adopted child or a child placed in the legal custody of the member of his / her spouse or partner) who is under the age of twenty one (21) years and who is registered as a child dependant on the Scheme.